 Faculty & Staff Directory

 Hugh Nicholson received his MA in Religion from Yale Divinity School and his Ph.D.
 (Systematic theology) from Boston College, where he studied under Francis X. Clooney, S.J.
-He specializes in comparative (interreligious) theology with a focus on the Christian and Hindu theological traditions.
+He specializes in comparative (interreligious) theology with a focus on the Christian, Hindu, and Buddhist traditions.
 Before coming to Loyola, he was the Joseph E. McCabe Associate Professor of Religion at Coe College, Cedar Rapids, IA.
-In 2004-2005 he was a Senior Fellow in the Martin Marty Center at the University of Chicago Divinity School.
+In 2004–2005 he was a Senior Fellow in the Martin Marty Center at the University of Chicago Divinity School.

-His recently completed a book manuscript, tentatively entitled Theology, Comparison, and the Political: the new comparative theology and the problem of the ineluctability of religious rivalry (currently under review, OUP), attempts to reconcile the ideal of religious tolerance with a recognition of the extent to which religious identity is constructed by mobilizing religious difference.
+Prof. Nicholson's most recent work, Comparative Theology and the Problem of Religious Rivalry (Oxford), attempts to reconcile the ideal of religious tolerance with a recognition of the extent to which religious identity is constructed by mobilizing religious difference.
 It does this in the context of developing a model of comparative theology.
 His current research project explores the agonistic dimension of philosophical-theological discourse by tracing the origins of the tradition of Indian logic (Nyaya) in the practice of polemical disputation.

-Comparative theology; the interface between theology and the comparative study of religion; theology and postmodern thought; classical Indian philosophy
+Comparative theology; the interface between theology and the comparative study of religion; the cognitive science of religion; classical Indian (Brahmanical and Buddhist) philosophy.

 "The Reunification of Theology and Comparison in the New Comparative Theology," Journal of the American Academy of Religion 77:3 (June 2009), pp. 1–38.